Brand/Model: Ibanez AW54

 There’s really no disadvantage to buying this guitar.
 It’s going be a star instrument to add to your collection.
 It’s an excellent guitar for any player, beginner or old.
 The proof is in the pudding, and the guitar has a delicious feel and sound to anyone who appreciates good music!

 Another solid top guitar in this price range is the Fender FA-115.
 Again, this one has a spruce top, and it’s also been finished with gloss.
 It might not be quite as up to par as the Ibanez guitar, but you’ll save a few bucks if your budget is really tight!
-Check it out in our review.
+Check out the full FA-115 Review here.

 This is the model number for the guitar.
 You can find it under AW54, AW54OPN, or AW54 OPN.
 It stands for Artwood 54 Open Pore Natural.